Underground Railroad in Ohio: Gallipolis and Marietta, Ohio

-David Putnam Jr. helped runaway slaves cross the Ohio River between Gallipolis and Marietta.
-Helping runaway slaves often came with great cost.
-Local slave catchers learned what Putnam was doing and set up a trap for him.
+Freedom seekers were about to cross the Ohio River between Gallipolis and Marietta with the help of David Putnam Jr. Helping runaway slaves often came with great cost.
+Local "slave catchers" learned what Putnam was doing and set up a trap for him.
 They surrounded Putnam’s residence while he was helping a runaway slave.
 People started gathering around the residence when the commotion started, allowing Putnam and the runaway slave to escape.
-Even though Putnam was able to flee, many others in the same place didn’t.
-The Underground Railroad offered great sanctuary stops, but traveling from one to another was risky.